mcgarryteresa39-stack/individual-project-teresa/README.md

 -	Relative poverty measures (e.g. Income Gap Ratio, Average Income Shortfall) show a steady upward trend, with sharp peaks around the early 2000s.
 -	More concerning, extreme poverty (Headcount Ratio at the international poverty line) shows a slight increase over time, while the Poverty Gap Index reveals deeper and more persistent deprivation.
 _______________________________________
-## ** Recommendations for further research** ##
+## **Recommendations for further research** ##
 Broaden the research scope by:
 -	Comparing the UK with:

  -  Other high-income countries or Western Europe
  -  Use built in regional aggregates e.g. “World” and “High Income” or create new aggregate variables to deepen analysis

 - Make the analysis reproducible:

   -  Build reusable region mapping dictionaries so that any country can be swiftly analysed
   - Create reusable functions for analysis and visualization for other countries

 -	Make the presentation slide deck reproducible:
   - Create a slide deck that can be a template for further analysis with other countries or regions
 _______________________________________
-##**Initial goal and project adaptation##**
+##**Project Reflection**

-**Initial goal:**
+**Initial goal and project adaptation**

 My initial goal was to use the full World Bank PIP dataset to explore poverty and inequality worldwide